 The story ended with the murder of Mortimer Stump by Danford Balch and him claiming Stump’s wife as a witch.

-Both the Stump ghosts (husband and wife) are said to haunt the stone home, with many claims of unexplained paranormal activity.
+Both the Stump ghosts (husband and wife) are said to haunt the stone home.
+Many claim of unexplained paranormal activity when they visit.

 Plan a trip: 15 Adventurous Day Trips From Portland, Oregon